 At Red Label Abrasives, we have decades of experience in helping customers identify the tools needed to deliver thorough and professional grinding, polishing, and finishing results.
-Our abrasive technicians have the extensive product knowledge you need to find the right abrasive for your needs and will even work with you to custom-design a solution for your unique application.
+Our abrasive technicians have the extensive product knowledge you need to find the right sanding discs, sanding belts, or sanding sheets for your needs and will even work with you to custom-design a solution for your unique application.
 For more information or to discuss your auto body repair needs, please contact us by filling out a contact form or calling (844) 824-1956.

 David Kranker is a writer and creative maker who has been covering the abrasive and knife-making industries on the Red Label Abrasives Blog since 2020.
 David spends his time continually researching sanding and bladesmithing to provide readers with the latest and greatest information.
 In his free time, David utilizes abrasives for many different home and auto projects at his home in Delton, MI.